2015 will mark the 11th annual Harvest Festival celebration,

 but did you know that the origins of today's festival came from events put together by a group of dedicated citizens known as the "Family Council" in the late 1990's?

+The Hanover Harvest Festival as we know it today was inspired by the efforts of members of the Family Council Committee - assembled in 1997.
 The committee was made up of a group of dedicated local individuals; co-founders Arlee Anderson & Kayla Scherber, Kris Brandjord, Tammy Goskey, Jeff Kessler, Terri Kurash, Annette Roberts, Kathy Robinson, Dee Ruter, Sonia Steman, Stephanie Strehlow & Todd Urbanski.